 Associate Member, The Broad Institute

-Seb obtained a dual BA in physics and biochemistry & molecular biology from Boston University in 2016.
-With the Jonas Lab, he focuses on computational histopathology using machine learning and the development of tools and algorithms for high-throughput biomedical image processing.
+Seb obtained a dual B.A. in physics and biochemistry & molecular biology from Boston University in 2016.
+With the Jonas Lab, he focuses on computational histopathology using machine learning and the development of tools and algorithms for high-throughput image and spatial processing.
 When away from the lab, he enjoys producing electronic music and tries to learn new languages.